Athe81/PCXML_Documentation/README.md

 <br><br>
 Version of Alteryx Designer used: 2020.2.3

-# Basic document
+# Root elements
-Following basic elements are possible
+Following elements can be used as root elements
 + [\<div>](#div)
 + [\<hX>](#hX)
 + [\<span>](#span)